starsimhub/rstarsim/README.md

 # R-Starsim

-R-Starsim is a package to facilitate the usage of [Starsim](https://starsim.org) from R. It is primarily a wrapper for [reticulate](https://rstudio.github.io/reticulate/index.html), which facilitates communication between Python and R.
+R-Starsim is a package to facilitate the usage of [Starsim](https://starsim.org) from R. It uses [reticulate](https://rstudio.github.io/reticulate/index.html) to communicate between Python and R.

 ## Installation

-Although R-Starsim will be released on CRAN in future, for the time being, it can be installed via GitHub:
+Although R-Starsim will be released on CRAN in future, for now it can be installed via GitHub:

 ```R
 # install.packages("devtools")